 Oklahoma City’s cozy Midtown community is located just north of the central business district in downtown OKC.
 It features shopping, restaurants, bars, housing, lodging, and many professional services.
 Midtown is known for its historic preservation, local and independent merchants, as well as diverse, welcoming neighbors.

 Uptown 23rd District is one of Oklahoma City’s premier business and entertainment districts that continues to grow.
 Uptown is located along historic Route 66 with many iconic landmarks such as the Tower Theater, Gold Dome, the historic Milk Bottle, and Oklahoma City University's gothic towers.
 Uptown stretches from Broadway to Pennsylvania on NW 23rd Street.

 Downtown is right in the heart of Oklahoma City.
 It is home to the Chesapeake Arena, Myriad Gardens, as well as several places to dine and shop.
-With the new streetcar system set to be completed later this year, Downtown OKC is both easy and enjoyable to navigate.
+With the new streetcar system completed in spring 2019, Downtown OKC is both easy and enjoyable to navigate.

 In the 1920s, Automobile Alley was home to over 50 local auto dealers.
 In the '70s and '80s, the district fell into a state of decline, but today, its potential has been rediscovered by a new breed of driven locals who have jump-started revitalization and restoration efforts.

 New businesses, residences and galleries are relocating to the area, drawn by the creative reuse of existing buildings.
 The district is enjoying an economic resurgence as an urban, mixed-use community.